 Rapid growth of unit labour costs is a byproduct of rapid convergence and not necessarily as sign of a loss of competitiveness.
-Due to the Balassa-Samuelsson effect (41), the

-(39) In theory appreciation of REER would hurt the tradable sectors at the expense of non-tradable sectors faster growth of the catching up economies comes with higher (wage) inflation than in the advanced economies.
+Due to the Balassa-Samuelsson effect (), the faster growth of the catching up economies comes with higher (wage) inflation than in the advanced economies.
 The EU countries that grew on average the fastest from 2000 to 2016 also had a higher NULC growth rate (Graph 3.4.6).
 Therefore, one must be careful to interpret ULC growth as either an effect of rapid growth or a sign of deteriorating cost competitiveness.
 A more detailed analysis is required to see whether the wage development is benign or malignant.